m3db/m3/site/content/integrations/prometheus_remote_storage.md

 ---
-title: "Prometheus"
+title: "Prometheus: Storage, aggregation and query with M3"
 weight: 1
 ---

-This document is a getting started guide to integrating M3DB with Prometheus.
+This document is a getting started guide to using M3DB as remote storage for Prometheus.

 ## M3 Coordinator configuration